sh1yan/sh1yan/README.md

 I have been working hard to learn English recently, through Duolingo and Don’t memorize words.
 At the same time, I discovered an online practical shooting range for network security and fell deeply into it.
 I hope that I can become A red team player in the style of a sweeping monk, although my current job as a data analyst has basically nothing to do with penetration testing😄, I firmly believe that if I have direction and motivation, I will always succeed. 🌱

 - 💬 Blog: [sh1yan.top](https://sh1yan.top/)
-- 💬 Info: Gopher & Pythonista & Party B Infosec Engineer & Hack the box cracking enthusiasts
+- 💬 Info: Gopher & Pythonista & Party B Infosec Engineer & Hack the box cracking enthusiasts & Offensive Security Learner
 - 💬 Addr: Zhengzhou

 ### 🤔 Hack the box badge